This week I have consciously chosen to pay attention to walking.

 Chatting with others, it seems some find they focus on their bodies in a way they don't when practicing mindfulness of breath.
 This is probably because the sensations accompanying walking are a lot stronger than the sensation of our breathing.

 It’s easier to pay attention to movement than stillness.

 We can also pay attention to different aspects of walking; our heel peeling from the ground, our weight rolling to our toes, our leg swinging from our hip or we might choose to use one of other senses as an anchor for our attention such as sights, sounds or breezes on our skin.

 I only went out for a walk and finally concluded to stay out till sundown, for going out, I found, was really going in (John Muir)

-What’s unique about mindful walking is it can easily become part of your day and can be done anywhere.
-This makes it a really useful way of bringing yourself regularly into the present.
+What’s unique about mindful walking is that it's an easy practice to make part of your day.
+This makes it a really powerful way of bringing yourself regularly into the present.

 When I sit at my desk I am concentrating on the task at hand but when I leave to get a drink, use the bathroom, go get lunch, other thoughts may come.

 Whilst some might be useful (remember to post that birthday card), others might be what I call waste thoughts (repetitive churning, over-analysing etc).
 Purposely focusing on my feet and the sensation of walking helps me not get dragged into a thinking loop.